Civic Leadership & Civic Identity Formation

 NC Civic Impact Fellowship

-In fall 2023 NCCE launched the NC Civic Impact Fellowship.
-CISA award winners are selected, with support from their institution’s president/chancellor, to engage in an 18-month civic leadership initiative resulting in a civic project that will positively impact their campus.
+In fall 2023, NCCE launched the NC Civic Impact Fellowship.
+Exceptional student leaders are nominated, with support from their institution’s president/chancellor, to engage in an 18-month civic leadership initiative resulting in a civic Impact Project that will positively impact civic life on their campus.
+Civic Impact Fellows receive monthly project support and skill-development training throughout the fellowship.

 CSNAP Student Conference

-Every other year (odd-numbered) we host the CSNAP Student Conference.
+We host the CSNAP (Citizenship, Service, Networking, and Partnerships) Student Conference biennially.
 This event, which was launched by a group of NC students and administrators in 1994, is NCCE’s oldest event and program.
 The event focuses on student civic leadership and showcases student leaders as workshop presenters and facilitators.
 We award the annual student awards during CSNAP.
+The next CSNAP will be held in fall 2025.

 Civic Identity Formation